welcome to Dunoon and the first phase of the town's People of Place project: the shop keepers of Argyll St.

 Next steps......phase 2

 We would like to look more closely at least 3 of the shop keepers who were identified in the the first phase of research.
-These are: Mr George Stirling the pharmacist, Miss Maggie Parker the royal patent awardee and Norrie Fergusson the Butcher.
-We are working with our partners to identify how to resoucre this next phase of Dunoon's People of Place project.
+These are: Mr George Stirling the pharmacist, Miss Maggie Parker the Royal Patent Awardee and Norrie Fergusson the Butcher.
+We are working with our partners to identify how to resource Dunoon's People of Place project in 2020.